Beanbag (band)

-Beanbag was an Australian Christian Alternative Metal band which formed in 1995 in Brisbane and broke up in late 2002.
+Beanbag was an Australian Christian alternative metal band that formed in 1995 in Brisbane and broke up in late 2002.
 The group consisted of Phillip "Hirvy" Hirvela on bass guitar, Michael Mullins on lead guitar, Hans "Hunz" Van Vliet on lead vocals, and Phil Usher on drums.
 In 1999 the group relocated to Nashville, Tennessee.
 Steven Lewis-Driver assumed the bass position when Hirvy left the band in early 2002.
 Jesse Palmer also filled in on guitar after Mullins returned to Australia a couple months before the band's demise.
 They released two albums on United States label, Inpop Records, Free Signal (2000) and Welladjusted (2001).

 History

 Beanbag formed in Brisbane in 1995 as a "hardcore Christian rock group" by Phil "Hirvy" Hirvela on bass guitar, Michael Mullins on lead guitar and Hans "Hunz" Van Vliet on lead vocals.
 A year later Phil Usher joined on drums.